Nightguards for Bruxism – DuPont, WA

 In addition, persistent bruxism can lead to problems with your temporomandibular joints, which is also known as TMJ dysfunction.
 These joints are located on either side of your face just in front of your ears.
 They allow you to open and close your mouth and often bear the brunt of bruxism’s painful side effects.
 People with TMJ dysfunction often complain of a sore jaw, a locked jaw or a jaw that pops when they try to open or close their mouth.

-Treating Teeth Grinding in DuPont
+Treating Teeth Grinding

 If you are experiencing any of these symptoms or if someone has told you that you grind your teeth at night, then your dentist in DuPont can help.
 A custom-fitted nightguard is an oral appliance that is typically worn over your top row of teeth.
 When in place, a nightguard does not stop teeth grinding, but it does prevent your upper and lower teeth from grinding against one another.
 This small but important step can relieve the pressure on your jaw and keep your teeth from wearing down abnormally.
-Contact our practice today to schedule your first visit!
+Contact our dental office today to schedule your first visit!